cosai-oasis/ws1-supply-chain/contributions/q1-25/draft.md

 ### 4.2 Security Persona \- Dir of Sec, SecEng, DevSecOps

 ### 4.3 R\&D \- Eng, Eng Leader, Data Scientists, AI/Machine Learning Engineers

+The R\&D team's primary focus is on innovation and pushing the boundaries of AI and machine learning.
+However, with great power comes great responsibility, especially when it comes to security.
+AI and machine learning researchers and engineers are often passionate about their work and highly skilled in their respective fields.
+However, they might not always have a comprehensive understanding of the security implications associated with their projects.
+This is where the outlined risks throughout all development phases can be invaluable for informing your research team.

+Consider the risk of a data poisoning attack against an AI model designed to screen loan applications.
+An attacker, with malicious intent, gains access to the training data used for the loan application screening model.
+This data includes sensitive information about applicants' financial histories, credit scores, and loan repayment behaviors.
+The attacker or insider then manipulates this data by introducing false or biased information, aiming to influence the model's predictions.

+The data poisoning attack on the loan application screening model could have severe consequences.
+The attacker's goal to manipulate the model's predictions could lead to two extreme outcomes.
+Firstly, the model might automatically approve every loan application, resulting in a high volume of risky loans being issued.
+This could cause significant financial losses for the lender, as they would be lending to applicants with a high likelihood of default.
+Alternatively, the attacker could aim to make the model reject all loan applications, denying financial accessibility to legitimate borrowers.
+This would drive them towards informal lending sources with potentially higher interest rates, exacerbating financial strain.
+Both scenarios highlight the critical need for robust security measures to protect the integrity of the model and ensure fair and accurate loan assessments.

+To mitigate the risk of data poisoning attacks, organizations should implement robust data handling practices, including encryption, access controls, and regular security audits.
+Ensuring the training data is diverse and representative of the real-world population is crucial to avoid biases and manipulate the model's predictions.
+Continuous monitoring of the model's performance allows for prompt updates and adjustments.
+Collaboration between R\&D and security teams is essential to identify potential attack vectors and implement effective countermeasures, ensuring the model's resilience and accuracy in loan application screening.
+These risks are thoroughly detailed throughout this paper with mitigation strategies highlighted throughout.
+Any team developing modern models should be aware of the risks associated with their data handling, sourcing and processing.

 ## 5\.
 Conclusion